 What is the most common reason why couples want Save The Date Session?

 The most common reason why couples want Save The Date photos is that it will serve for the correspondence informing the guests when is the wedding date.
-Often, couples will use the images to create Save The Date Cards, which will mail to their guests.
+Often, couples will use the images to create Save The Date Cards, thus, this pre marriage photoshoot will serve well to let friends and family know about your life-changing event using a personalized message and brand new portraits to mail to their guests.

 Living for longer than six years in Asia, I found it is customary that every wedding has an introductory video made out of slideshows, which usually contains photos and short funny videos of the bride and groom.
 It is a lovely way to introduce both the bride and groom to each other’s families.